-Ready to learn the proven formula for creating Amazon images that sell more products?
+Ready to learn the proven formula for meeting Amazon image requirements that sell more products?

-After reading this, you will be an amazon image expert and sell more as a result.
+After reading this, you will be an Amazon photo optimization expert and sell more as a result.

 Most people don’t think much beyond the primary image.

 You know the one – the image that pops up in the search results and competes with all the other listings.